Beloved-vince/recipe_sharing_platform/README.md

 # Recipe Sharing Platform API

 The Recipe Sharing Platform API provides developers with a fast and easy way to build scalable recipe sharing applications without having to write excess code.
-With our API, users can upload or share their recipe, get recipe details, and search for recipes, among other features.
+With the recipe sharing API, users can upload or share their recipe, get recipe details, and search for recipes, among other features.

 ## Getting Started